 The Benefits of Hiring an Estate Administration Lawyer

 You may be wondering why you need to consult with an estate administration attorney just to fulfill your duties.
 Most Mississippi residents are not familiar with the estate administration process.
 If you’ve been appointed as an estate administrator, you may not be aware of all of the tasks you need to fulfill during the estate administration process.
 At Palmer & Slay, PLLC, our estate administration lawyers assist our clients in the estate administration process.
-We will make sure you follow all of the steps required under Mississippi law and perform all of your fiduciary duty.
+We will make sure you follow all of the steps required under Mississippi law and perform all of your fiduciary duties.

 Our estate administration lawyers represent clients throughout all stages of the process.
 We will help you petition to open the estate and assist you with every step you need to take until you close the estate and distribute the assets.
 We will provide experienced legal advice throughout the probate process.